 Read More: What Is Sustainable Chocolate?

-What Brands Of Chocolate Are Vegetarian?
+What Brands Of Chocolate Are Vegan?

 Now that you are armed with the knowledge of which brands of chocolate are vegetarian, you can enjoy vegan white chocolate guilt-free.
 As always, it is important to research the ingredients when purchasing products and read labels carefully.
-Doing so will ensure that you are buying a vegetarian-friendly product, so you can rest assured knowing your delicious chocolate treats are cruelty-free.
+Doing so will ensure that you are buying a vegetarian or vegan-friendly product, so you can rest assured knowing your delicious chocolate treats are cruelty-free.
 So go ahead, treat yourself – guilt free!

 Read More: Cacao – “Food Of The Gods”